 Van Gogh Alive Charity Partnerships

 At the Van Gogh Alive event audiences will be able to experience Van Gogh’s work like never before, and hopefully gain a perspective and understanding about the artist and his work that speaks to the collective human experience.
 Alongside showcasing more than 3,000 images from the artist, Van Gogh Alive will also feature an interpretive area where visitors can learn more about his life and works as well as interactive art stations to create their own art.
-Visitors will be able to donate to Mind in Bradford via ‘Tap to Donate’ points throughout the experience.
+Visitors will be able to donate to Mind in Brighton and Hove via ‘Tap to Donate’ points throughout the experience.

 Greg Talbot, Head of Events for Van Gogh Alive said: “We are absolutely delighted to be partnering with Mind in Brighton and Hove to raise money to support their incredible work delivering crucial mental health services across the district.
 We hope that Van Gogh’s own well document struggles and the powerful story told at Van Gogh Alive will help to highlight the importance of the work done by Mind in Brighton and Hove.”